troymarshall/emergency-prep/README.md

 Complete the following research and learning, be prepared to discuss in session 2.
  - Complete 2.b for 5 additional emergency situations- .
  - 2.c Meet with and teach your family how to get or build a kit, make a plan, and be informed for the situations on the chart you created for requirement 2b.
 Be prepared for session 2 to report on your family meeting, discuss their responses, and share your family plan.
+- If you want to start on requirements 8.b and 9.a you can do so.
+See the Helpful Resources section below for links to the FEMA Emergency Kit Checklist and the USScout.org safety checklist.

 ## Helpful Resources